supercharge/create-app/README.md

 ## Create a Supercharge App
 This is the entrypoint to scaffold a new Supercharge application.
 This repository follows the requirements of [npm init](https://docs.npmjs.com/cli/v6/commands/npm-init) to simply initialize a project using a single command.

-## Scaffold a new Supercharge App
-The following command creates a `your-app-name` directory in your current working directory and scaffolds a new Supercharge application inside of that folder:

 ```
 npm init @supercharge/app your-app-name
 ```

+This command creates a `your-app-name` directory in your current working directory and scaffolds a new Supercharge application inside of that folder:

 ## Contributing